autolab/Autolab/docs/installation/ubuntu.md

         Email: "admin@foo.bar"

 19. Install [Tango](/installation/tango), the backend autograding service.
+Information on linking Autolab to Tango can be found on this page as well.

 20. If you would like to deploy the server, you can try out <a href="https://www.phusionpassenger.com/library/walkthroughs/start/ruby.html" target="_blank">Phusion Passenger</a>.